-The application deadline is March 31st of every year.
+The deadline for applications is February 28 of every year.

 Ms. Caroline Tanguay, M.Sc.A., an assistant to the Vicars General, deals with questions relating to sacred art and religious legacy.
 She has the mandate to advise the fabriques, the bishop and his close collaborators, in addition to being present in the field as an interlocutor of any person having a mandate or interest in the religious legacy of our Archdiocese in order to offer help and advice: